Hamamelis virginiana L.

 Basis for Listing

-Hamamelis virginiana is a fairly common forest shrub farther east, but it is quite rare in Minnesota where it reaches the northwestern periphery of its range.
-Extensive searches have discovered surviving plants to be clustered in only about a half dozen habitat fragments in the southeastern counties.
+Hamamelis virginiana (witch-hazel) is a fairly common forest shrub farther east, but it is quite rare in Minnesota, where it reaches the northwestern periphery of its range.
+Extensive searches have discovered surviving plants to be clustered in only about a half dozen habitat fragments in the southeastern counties (Paleozoic Plateau).
 There is concern that these fragments may not have retained the ecosystem processes that are necessary to assure the perpetuation of this species.
 In light of this, intensive management such as manual removal of invasive species or the creation of habitat buffers may be needed.
-Hamamelis virginiana was listed as a special concern species in Minnesota in 1984, however, elevating its status to threatened is currently being considered.

-Hamamelis virginiana occurs in the understory of dry to moist deciduous forests, typically with Quercus spp. (oaks), Acer saccharum (sugar maple), or Tilia americana (basswood).
+Hamamelis virginiana occurs in the understory of dry to moist deciduous forests, typically with Quercus spp. (oaks), Acer saccharum (sugar maple), or Tilia americana (basswood) (Mesic Hardwood Forest).
 It easily survives and reproduces in a closed-canopy forest, but growth and flowering are reportedly increased under small canopy gaps (Hicks and Hustin 1989).
-These habitats are usually integral parts of large, complex forest systems that posses considerable topographic relief and varying edaphic conditions.
+These habitats are usually integral parts of large, complex forest systems that possess considerable topographic relief and varying edaphic conditions.

 Biology / Life History